-(-)A18AZ/(-)P18AZ outdoor units are equipped with a power inverter that varies the compressor speed to match the changing capacity needs of the conditioned space.
-The inverter interfaces with the Universal Outdoor Control (UODC) which communicates the level of system capacity that is required to the inverter based on input from the EcoNetTM Control Center or conventional 24VAC 2-stage thermostat.
-The inverter converts incoming single phase power to simulated variable frequency 3-phase power that is connected to the 3-phase compressor motor.
-Each of the four (-) A18AZ/(-)P18AZ models has a unique inverter specifically designed and qualified for that specific model to provide reliable operation under the most extreme conditions.
-Each inverter is programmed to monitor compressor power consumption, motor torque, input current, input voltage, compressor discharge pressure, and compressor discharge temperature.
-When the inverter identifies a condition that could potentially result in compressor or inverter damage. it automatically reduces the compressor speed until a more reliable operating condition is obtained or shuts the compressor completely off if necessary.
+RD17AZ outdoor units are equipped with a power inverter that varies the compressor speed to match the changing capacity needs of the conditioned space.
+The inverter interfaces with the Universal Outdoor Control (UODC) which communicates the level of system capacity that is required to the inverter based on input from the EcoNetTM Control Center or conventional 24VAC 2-stage thermostat. inverter converts incoming single phase power to simulated variable frequency 3-phase power that is connected to the 3-phase compressor motor.
+Each of the four (-)P20 models has a unique inverter specifically designed and qualified for that specific model to provide reliable operation under the most extreme conditions.
+Each inverter is programmed to monitor, input current, input voltage, Compressor speed and Fan speed.
+When the inverter identifies a condition that could potentially result in compressor or inverter damage, it automatically reduces the compressor speed until a more reliable operating condition is obtained or shuts the compressor completely off if necessary.
 Once safe operating conditions are attained, the inverter will gradually increase the compressor speed in an attempt to meet the capacity demand as long as the operating conditions remain within the safe operating range of the compressor and inverter.